sanjayrao77/pypp/README.md

 missing (e.g. open and exec).

 This sandboxing is probably **not** secure.
 I block the escape methods I'm aware of but there may be ways around the sandboxing.
-However, basic clean-to-read embeded code is likely to be safe.
+However, basic clean-to-read embedded code is likely to be safe.

 I do **not** attempt to detect infinite loops.
 If there's an infinite loop in included code then the processing will hang.